Azure-Samples/hdinsight-dotnet-sdk-samples/README.md

 ## Features

 C# samples showing the use of the HDInsight SDK for .NET nuget packages.
-The idea behind these samples is to showcase 1) how to utilize the HDInsight SDK for .NETand 2) best practices for handling data associated with these APIs.
+The idea behind these samples is to showcase 1) how to utilize the HDInsight SDK for .NET and 2) best practices for handling data associated with these APIs.

 ## Getting Started